EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/engeomap/tutorial_engeomap.rst

 and EnMAP satellite data in particular.
 The EnGeoMAP 3.1 algorithm is based on EnGeoMAP 2.0, developed by Christian Mielke (Mielke et al., 2016).

-EnGeoMAP3.1 is optimized for Windows 10 and 11 and the Windows version of QGIS (LTS).
+EnGeoMAP 3.1 is optimized for Windows 10 and 11 and the Windows version of QGIS (LTS).

 The software requires a hyperspectral reflectance data cube, a spectral library with user-defined endmembers, and a user-supplied